Above, the watery chaos. Below, the world in its many layers. And in between, the domes, forged of crystal by the gods.

 Black magic is the opposite of white, capable of killing and harming those it touches.
 It sees the most use in war, but with finesse, can slay tumors and infections.
 The Black Wastes are overrun with infinite black magic.
 Without protection, even a few hours of exposure will cause you to waste away slowly over the next few days, unable to digest food for unknown reasons.

 The Wastes are mostly inhabited with artificial beings, engineered by unknown masters to survive their wretched realm.
+Other beings who cling to life there are the undead, who have no living flesh to ruin and enjoy the strange lack of decay this world offers, and beings who use inorganic elements to shield what little living matter they have.
 The sun is stopped in a black sky, casting a dim red glow over the surface of the world, only remaining buildings strange palaces wrought of steel.

 Creatures of The Black Wastes:

 Shadeshambler- Sickened Shadows

 Under the dusts of the wastes, there can be found a great ring, greater in diameter than most nations.
 This circle underlies both empty wastes and abandoned cities, such is its reach.
 In a few areas, it may be accessed, exposing a metal tunnel littered with strange wires and smaller tubes, extending monotonously for miles.
 Within this tunnel and the area above the ring are the phantoms, beings who appear to have been pulled from another world entirely.
 What the tunnel was for is unclear, but it does not contain them, although it is unclear what can contain a being who passes through matter like it does not exist.

 Some beings are from worlds beyond those we know, or simply not tied to any one dome.
 These include dragons, who are born from chaos wherever it lands, and angels, servants of the gods who appear wherever they are required.
 These beings are often alien, resembling nothing we know.